-Social Welfare Panel meetings will be conducted every Monday morning at 11.00am.
+Social Welfare Panel meetings will be conducted on the first Monday of every Month at 11.00am.

 The customer will have a statutory right to review the decision made by the Social Welfare Panel and this statutory review will be undertaken by the Director of Housing or a senior officer of the Housing Directorate who was not involved with the decision made by the Social Welfare Panel meeting.